ongebo/fast-food-fast/README.md

 ## Installation Instructions
 To run the application, follow these steps:
 * Install python 3 and Postman on your local machine
-* Clone this repository and checkout to the api branch
+* Clone this repository and checkout to the api-with-db branch
 * Navigate to the repository root (fast-food-fast) and create a virtual environment
 ```
 $ cd fast-food-fast
 $ python3 -m venv venv
 ```
-* Activate the virtual environment and install flask
+* Activate the virtual environment and install dependencies in requirements.txt
 ```
 $ . venv/bin/activate
-$ pip install flask
+$ pip install -r requirements.txt
 ```
 * Run the run.py script
 ```